 Suzanne is a graduate of the University of Saskatchewan, graduating in 1988 with 2 degrees – a Bachelor of Science in Physical Therapy and a Bachelor of Science in Physical Education.
 After graduation, Suzanne moved to Winnipeg, Manitoba, gaining a wide variety of work experiences in treatment, education and research, working as a staff therapist at the Health Sciences Center.
 She moved into private physiotherapy practice, working in a variety of clinics.
 In addition, she has worked as a fitness instructor, developed and managed corporate fitness projects and presented at workshops, conferences and conventions.
 Working in Winnipeg also offered many opportunities for continuing education in manual therapy and acupuncture, as well as the opportunity to work at sporting events ranging from local 10k runs to World Cup events.
 In 2000, Suzanne and her family moved to beautiful British Columbia.
 Suzanne started her private practice in 2001.
 That practice has grown into Kootenay Therapy Center.
 Suzanne is thrilled that KTC has grown into a thriving multi-disciplinary clinic with so many talented and hardworking individuals – who not only love what they do, but also love working together.
 Suzanne’s professional areas of interest include chronic pain, group education, pelvic floor physiotherapy and incontinence.
 Time with family outdoors – especially skiing and golfing, are always something to look forward to.
 Down time is for music, reading and scrapbooking all those pictures (of skiing and golfing...).

 Niki received her Bachelor of Science in Physical Therapy from the University of Saskatchewan in 1996.
-She has enjoyed working in private practice in a variety of clinics Saskatchewan and Alberta prior to moving to the Kootenays in 2005 to join the team at Kootenay Therapy Center.
-Her post graduate training includes an Intermediate Diploma of Manual and Manipulative Therapy, McKenzie Part A, Certification in acupuncture through the Acupuncture Foundation of Canada Institute as well as a variety of orthopedic courses focusing on assessment and treatment of the musculoskeletal system.
-She continues to enjoy a varied caseload and working with an outstanding team of professionals at Kootenay Therapy Center.
+She worked in a variety of private physiotherapy clinics in Saskatchewan and Alberta before relocating to Cranbrook in 2005 and joining the team at Kootenay Therapy Center.
+Niki’s post graduate education includes a Certificate of Intermediate Manual and Manipulative Therapy, Gunn Intramuscular Stimulation Certification from the University of British Columbia, acupuncture certification through the Acupuncture Foundation of Canada Institute and courses in Vestibular Rehabilitation.
+When she is not at work, Niki enjoys running in the Cranbrook Community Forest, traveling to Central America, cross country skiing, and exploring the Kootenay backcountry.

 Tania graduated from University of Alberta in 1991 where she received her Bachelor of Science in Physical Therapy.
 Since then she has spent 15 years at various facilities in Alberta from a hospital to sports clinics and general private practice.
 She has worked in pediatrics with the school system, WCB return to work programs and with motor vehicle accident clients.
 She finished her medical acupuncture course through the U of A extension program in 1997 and enjoys using this expertise with many of her present clients.
 She has done many orthopedic related courses since graduating.
 Her special interests include sports therapy, general orthopaedics and acupuncture including work with WCB clients and MVA s.
 In the past she has enjoyed volunteering at sports events from the Winter Games to triathlon and hockey tournaments.
 As well as running around after her 2 active girls, Tania enjoys training for triathlon, skiing and golf.